 It wasn't part of the plan to be a cornerstone in compact thermal imaging.
-We had just built a crowdfunding platform to hack minimum order quantities for existing products in our "spare time" with grandiose visions of democratized access.
+We had just built a crowdfunding platform to securely hack minimum order quantities for existing products in our "spare time" with grandiose visions of democratized access.
 Being in the right place at the right time however, led us to the ground floor of an electronics breakthrough.

 The FLIR Lepton long-wave infrared (LWIR) thermal imaging camera core was the perfect opportunity to publicly launch our group buy platform with.
 It was a cutting edge thermal imaging sensor capable of measuring remote temperatures in a field of view at an unforeseen size and price but its initial minimum order quantity was $200K.
 This was the exact problem that we were trying to solve!

 The original Lepton beta dev kit filled the mini Pelican case shown below.
 It was ironic how many converters and dongles were needed to read out a 9Hz 80x60 frame from a tiny camera the size of a fingernail.
 It still felt very James Bond to be driving around town with this secret kit - especially as a startup that nobody ever heard of.